-- Add 1 1/3 fresh water to the groats once drained their final time, and gently stir to combine.
+- Add 1 1/3 cups fresh water to the groats once drained their final time, and gently stir to combine.

 - Place half the mixture in your food processor and blend until smooth.
 Transfer the batter to a new bowl and repeat with the remaining mixture.
 Transfer the remainder to the bowl so all the batter is in the bowl.
 If you try to add all the groats and water to the food processor at once, it will spill over and make a mess.
 You’ll end up with about 5 cups of batter total.

 - Cover mixture and set aside in a warm place (I usually place it on top of my stove, but temperature should be between 67-70 F) for 24 hours.
 It will ferment more quickly at warmer temperatures, or in the oven with the light on.
 It’s not going to rise a ton, but it will go from about 5 to 6.5 cups.
 Don’t mix or stir the batter during the rising process, as it will deflate.

 - Uncover batter.
 You can see from the darker colored outer ring that the batter has expanded during fermentation.
 Yours may not change color at all, and that’s ok!
 I live in a very humid climate at sea level, and food behaves differently in different places.

 - Add 1/3 cup pumpkin seeds, 3 T flax seed, and 1 tsp sea salt and gently fold into your batter.
 Don’t over-mix.